 - (1) The Leverkusen facility is located within an extensive manufacturing complex owned by Bayer AG.
 We own the Leverkusen facility, which represents about one-third of our current TiO2 production capacity, but we lease the land under the facility from Bayer under a long-term agreement which expires in 2050.
 Lease payments are periodically negotiated with Bayer for periods of at least two years at a time.
 A majority-owned subsidiary of Bayer provides some raw materials including chlorine, auxiliary and operating materials, utilities and services necessary to operate the Leverkusen facility under separate supplies and services agreements.
-In conjunction with our long-term strategy to increase chloride process production, in late 2019 we decided to phase-out sulfate production at the Leverkusen facility by the end of 2020. - (2) The Fredrikstad facility is located on public land and is leased until 2063. - (3) We operate the Lake Charles facility in a joint venture with Venator Investments LLC (Venator Investments), a wholly-owned subsidiary of Venator Group, of which Venator Materials PLC (Venator) owns 100% and the amount indicated in the table above represents the share of TiO2 produced by the joint venture to which we are entitled.
+In conjunction with our long-term strategy to increase chloride process production, we phased-out sulfate production at the Leverkusen facility during 2020. - (2) The Fredrikstad facility is located on public land and is leased until 2063. - (3) We operate the facility near Lake Charles through a joint venture with Venator Investments LLC (Venator Investments), a wholly-owned subsidiary of Venator Group, of which Venator Materials PLC (Venator) owns 100% and the amount indicated in the table above represents the share of TiO2 produced by the joint venture to which we are entitled.
 See Note 5 to our Consolidated Financial Statements and "TiO2 manufacturing joint venture."
 The joint venture owns the land and facility.